Nearly 4,000 people die in large truck crashes each year and driver fatigue contributes to 40% of all large truck crashes.

 You attorney should also investigate the policies and motives of the trucking company.
 The company should have polices to encourage drivers to get enough rest and drive safely.
 But, many companies are motivated purely by profit—those companies incentivize drivers to drive longer and faster than they should by paying drivers per load or per mile.
 In those instances, the more deliveries and more miles the driver logs, the more money the driver and the company make.
 In turn, those drivers who need to get places faster will drive recklessly and sleep less.

 If you have been hurt in a truck collision, you want a lawyer who knows how to determine if a truck driver was driving too much, sleeping too little, and fatigued.
-Mike Rafi will investigate the truck driver and his company so that you get the recovery you are entitled to.
+Rafi, Brown, and Stokes will investigate the truck driver and his company so that you get the recovery you are entitled to.